-- 13. The Governor may make regulations - - (a) amending the First or Third Schedule (whether by addition or deletion, or by transfer from one Table in a Schedule to another); - (b) for the control of the import, export, transport and storage of controlled drugs; and - prescribing anything required to be prescribed under this Law or any regulation, and may thereby make provision for penalties consequent upon any contravention thereof and for contravention of any rules made under section 14, which penalties shall not be limited to the provisions of paragraph (b) of section 27 of the Interpretation Law (1995 Revision).
+- 13. The Cabinet may make regulations - - (a) amending Schedule 1 or 3 (whether by addition or deletion, or by transfer from one Table in a Schedule to another); - (b) for the control of the import, export, transport and storage of controlled drugs; and - (c) prescribing anything required to be prescribed under this Law or any regulation, and may thereby make provision for penalties consequent upon any contravention thereof and for contravention of any rules made under section 14, which penalties shall not be limited to the provisions of paragraph (b) of section 27 of the Interpretation Law (1995 Revision).